-Assessment is designed to test student progress in developing powers of perception, recall, critical analysis, reflection, flexibility, and creative imagination and to assess personal growth.
-It is intended to be progressive, both encouraging and reflecting an increasing depth of critical understanding and the continuing development of essential professional expertise and attitudes.
-Assessment is ongoing and includes, one exam, essays, clinical papers and a professional and personal log.
-In line with professional requirements we expect trainees to attend all organised classes, if your attendance drops below 80% of attendance you will have deemed to have withdrawn from the programme.
+Assessment is designed to test student progress in developing powers of perception, recall, critical analysis, reflection, flexibility, and creative imagination and to assess professional development.
+It is intended to be progressive, both encouraging and reflecting an increasing depth of critical understanding and the continuing development of essential professional skills and knowledge.